Find Grad Schools

 5 Yearly Graduations

 Amridge University is the 9th most popular school in the nation for students seeking a doctor's degree in marriage and family therapy/counseling.
-The average in-state tuition for full-time undergraduates is $9,480 per year, while in-state graduate students, on average, pay $11,700 per year.
+Roughly 700 attend the school each year.
+The average in-state tuition for full-time undergraduates is $9,000 per year, while in-state graduate students, on average, pay $10,800 per year.
 During the most recent year for which we have data, 5 people received their doctor's degree in marriage and family therapy/counseling from Amridge.
-Around 75% of these students were from an underrepresented racial-ethnic group, and 100% were women.
+About 83% of this group were women, and 83% were students from an underrepresented racial-ethnic group.

 #9